-While mini-LED backlighting could trickle down from the high-end devices, ProMotion will not.
-This feature allows a variable refresh rate up to 120Hz for smooth animations and scrolling but likely is too expensive to make the cut for Apple's budget laptop.
+While mini-LED backlighting could trickle down from high-end devices, ProMotion will not.
+This feature allows a variable refresh rate of up to 120Hz for smooth animations and scrolling but likely is too expensive to make the cut for Apple's budget laptop.

 Ports and Webcam

 The new MacBook Air ports include two Thunderbolt ports, a MagSafe connector, and a headphone jack.
 These will likely be the same ports used in the larger 15-inch model.

 The two Thunderbolt/USB 4 ports support transfer speeds up to 40Gbps and can fast charge the MacBook Air.
 The headphone jack supports high-impedance headphones.

 The webcam is upgraded to 1080p with a crisp image thanks to the M2 image signal processor.
 Apple did not include Center Stage, but did introduce a feature in macOS Ventura that connects the iPhone camera to the Mac as a webcam.